I have owned cats for over 60 years. Between them and their vets, I have learned a great deal about how they tick.

 First, many of us will use the vacuum to clean up the hair, and most animals don’t like the loud noise, so they race off until the noise is done.
 But, I know that many of you (me included) just use dusters and/or sticky rollers most of the time because dragging out the vacuum is time-consuming.
 The animals race off with that as well.
 Why?
 Because having to clean up the hair on your sofa or under your kitchen table is, well, an extra chore you wouldn’t have to do if you didn’t have animals.
 This makes it annoying at best.
 The animals can sense this and hide until you become calm after cleaning.
 Besides, you shoo them off of their favorite spot when you want to clean it.
 This is a dead give-away to them.

 If you aren't willing to clean up hair, try a hairless animal.
 For information on hairless animals available for pets, contact your local vet, animal shelter or a web site such as this one with Dr. Karen Becker who is proactive and integrative when it comes to animals health and well-being.

-My Pet Eats My Plants and Then Hides When I Find it, How Does He Know?
+My Pet Eats My Plants and Then Hides When I Find Out: How Does He Know?